 A Tale of Two Diamond Heists

-We’d like to discuss two recent diamond heists – both of them outrageous, both similar in some coincidental details, but each causing a very different world reaction.
+We’d like to discuss two recent diamond heists – both outrageous, both similar in some coincidental details, but each causing a very different world reaction.

 The first one happened a few weeks ago in Belgium.
 Eight thieves wearing police uniforms burst through a fence at the Brussels airport, just as a Swiss passenger plane was being loaded with a cargo of diamonds.
 Driving two black vehicles that flashed blue police lights, the thieves raced up the runway.
 When they got to the plane, they waved submachine guns at ground workers and the pilot.
 Within 15 minutes they had stolen 120 packages of rough diamonds worth $50 million.